Public policy: Policy Feedback Theory

 Suzanne Mettler and Mallory SoRelle advanced the policy feedback theory, which examines how existing policies influence future political and social dynamics.
 Their framework highlights the feedback loops that policies create, shaping subsequent political action and societal responses.

 Advocacy Coalition Framework

 Introduced by Paul Sabatier, this framework explores how coalitions of actors with shared beliefs influence policy processes over extended periods.
 Sabatier's work is particularly valuable for understanding policy change in complex and contested policy areas.

+Non-Linear Public Policy Framework

+Proposed by Sharique Hassan Manazir, the non-linear public policy framework challenges traditional stage-based models of policymaking by emphasising complexity, feedback loops, and interactions among multiple actors.
+Unlike linear frameworks such as the policy cycle, this approach views policymaking as a dynamic and evolving process shaped by socio-political contexts, institutional constraints, and technological systems.
+It highlights how policies are continuously reconfigured through interactions between state and non-state actors, rather than progressing through fixed sequential stages.
+The framework enables a more realistic analysis of contemporary governance, particularly in complex and rapidly changing policy environments.

 Public policy making and implementation

-Public policy making can be characterized as a dynamic, complex, and interactive system through which public problems are identified and resolved through the creation of new policy or reform of existing policy.
+Public policymaking can be characterized as a dynamic, complex, and interactive system through which public problems are identified and resolved by creating new policy or reforming existing policy.

-Public problems can originate in endless ways and require different policy responses (such as regulations, subsidies, import quotas, and laws) on the local, national, or international level.
+Public problems can arise in countless ways and require different policy responses (such as regulations, subsidies, import quotas, and laws) at the local, national, or international level.
 The public problems that influence public policy making can be of economic, social, or political nature.

-A government holds a legal monopoly to initiate or threaten physical force to achieve its ends when necessary.
-For instance, in times of chaos when quick decision making is needed.
+A government holds a legal monopoly on the initiation or threat of physical force to achieve its ends when necessary.
+For instance, in times of chaos, when quick decision-making is needed.